Unleash/unleash/website/docs/advanced/feature-toggle-types.md

 - **Kill switch** - Gracefully degrade system functionality. _(permanent)_
 - **Permission** - Change the features or product experience that certain users receive. _(permanent)_

-## Deprecating a feature toggle {#deprecate-a-feature-toggle}
+## Deprecating feature toggles {#deprecate-a-feature-toggle}

 You can mark feature toggles as `stale`.
 This is a way to deprecate a feature toggle without removing the active configuration for connected applications.
 Use this to signal that you should stop using the feature in your applications.
 Stale toggles will show as stale in the ["technical debt dashboard"](../user_guide/technical_debt).

-The `stale` property can utilized to help us manage  in various ways:

-- Inform the developer working locally when we detect usage of a stale feature toggle.
+When you mark a toggle as stale, Unleash will emit an event.
+You can use [an addon](https://docs.getunleash.io/addons/index) to integrate this with your systems, by for instance posting a message in a Slack channel.

+Additionally, with some extra work, you can also use the `stale` property to:

+- Inform a developers that a toggle is stale _while_ they're developing.
-- Use it to break the build if the code contains stale feature toggles.
+- Break a project build if the code contains stale feature toggles.
-- Send automatic PR to remove usage of completed toggles.
+- Send automatic PRs to remove usage of toggles that have served their purpose.